 Bailey Reservoir covers approximately 70 surface-acres and has a maximum depth of 28 feet.
 This reservoir was open to public access by the landowners for over 30 years.
 In 2012, with the help of Montana Walleyes Unlimited, FWP acquired approximately 108 acres surrounding the reservoir for development of a Fishing Access Site.
 Initial improvements included: maintenance to access road, improvements to existing fishing pier, new latrine, concrete boat ramp and pavilion, designated parking areas, fire rings, and signage.
-The Fresno Chapter of Walleye Unlimited donated an additional fishing pier as well.

 Bailey was initially managed as a rainbow trout fishery, and rainbow trout thrived within the reservoir until 1980, when northern pike were illegally introduced.
-In 1984, the remainder of rainbow trout winterkilled due to severe drought.
+In 1984, the remaining rainbow trout winterkilled due to severe drought.
 Chemical rehabilitation was considered, but at the request of the landowner a cool/warm water fishery was started.
 Yellow perch and black crappie were introduced in 1987, largemouth bass in 1988, walleye in 1989 and bluegill in 2019.
 Since 2005, Bailey Reservoir has received alternate year stocking of 10,000 walleye fingerlings and several supplemental plants of pre-spawn adult yellow perch from the Kremlin Water Ponds.

 Adult sport fish populations have been monitored since 1990 with two experimental gill net sets, trap netting and seining occur periodically.
-In addition, a voluntary creel box was erected in the summer of 2005 and maintained through 2019 to determine angler use, catch rates, and satisfaction.
-Bailey ranked 25th in the region for angler pressure in 2017/2018 (532 +/- 281 angler days; MTFWP Fisheries Bureau 2018).
+In addition, a voluntary creel box was erected in the summer of 2005 and maintained through 2020 to determine angler use, catch rates, and satisfaction.
+Bailey ranked 26th in the region for angler pressure in 2019/2020 (361 +/- 236 angler days; MTFWP Fisheries Bureau 2020).